 Apply for a leadership role and talk them through your journey.
 By this point, you will have a range of leadership experiences where you’ve demonstrated your abilities.

-You've outlined the goal and put some thought into a series steps.
-Consider what the main barriers are to achieving each of them.
+Now we've outlined the goal and put some thought into a series of steps, it's time to consider what the main barriers are to achieving each of them.
+With this raised awareness, you know where to seek support.
 How could a mentor assist you with these specific problems?
 Mentor's like everyone else respond best to a tight brief.
 The more specific you can be, the more likely you are to have positive results.